10up/10up-toolkit/.changeset/tiny-toes-dream.md

 "10up-toolkit": major
 ---

-Update linaria to next major and fix an issue with react-refresh plugin
+Update linaria to next major and fix an issue with react-refresh plugin.
+Also drops support for node 14.